pwr-Solaar/Solaar/docs/index.md

   in some system tray implementations.
 Changing to a different theme may help.
   The `--battery-icons=symbolic` option can be used to force symbolic icons.

-- Sometimes the system tray icon does not show up.
-The cause of this is unknown.
-  Either wait a while and try again or try with the `--window=hide` option.

 - Some Linux drivers view or modify the setting Scroll Wheel Resolution to implement smooth scrolling.
 If Solaar changes this setting after the driver is set up scrolling can be either very fast or very slow.
 To fix this problem